wadave/vertex_ai_mcp_samples/a2a-python-sdk-0515/README.md

 # Build Agents using A2A SDK (Prototype)
 ----
 > *⚠️ DISCLAIMER: THIS IS A PERSONAL PROJECT.
 THIS PROJECT IS INTENDED FOR DEMONSTRATION PURPOSES ONLY.
 IT IS NOT INTENDED FOR USE IN A PRODUCTION ENVIRONMENT.*
+> *⚠️ Important: A2A is a work in progress (WIP) thus, in the near future there might be changes that are different from what demonstrated here.
+This project was build on 5/15/2025*
 ----

 This document describes a web application demonstrating the integration of Google's Agent to Agent (A2A), Agent Development Kit (ADK) for multi-agent orchestration with Model Context Protocol (MCP) clients.
 The application features a host agent coordinating tasks between remote agents that interact with various MCP servers to fulfill user requests.